sarah-amalia/sarahpage/src/pages/projects/outryx.md

 Technical Support and Operations

 ## Description
-Outryx is a team portfolio project simulating a real SaaS product.
 On the technical side, I owned support and operations end-to-end.
 My teammate covered the marketing side.

 ## Key Contributions